 The candidate is responsible for informing the Support Supervisor of his/her teaching schedule, planned teaching activities and any situation that may arise preventing the Support Supervisor from observing the candidate teaching a lesson.
-If a situation arises requiring the candidate to cancel a scheduled appointment with the Support Supervisor, the candidate is required to do so within a minimum of three (3) hours prior to the scheduled appointment.
-Candidates will be assessed \$100 fee for failure to abide by this policy.
+If a situation arises requiring the candidate to cancel a scheduled appointment with the Support Supervisor, the candidate is required to do so at least three (3) hours prior to the scheduled appointment.
+Candidates will be assessed \$150 fee for failure to abide by this policy.